cry/dotfiles/README.md

-# dotfiles
+# .dotfiles

-hi its my dotfiles
+Here be my dotfiles.